Always knowing when to

 Kale plant spacing in a square foot garden

-Spacing for kale in a square foot garden is one plant per square foot for full-size kale and 9 per square foot for baby kale.
+Spacing for full-size kale in a square foot garden is one plant or seed per square foot.

 Wish you didn’t have to spend one more minute Googling square foot spacing?
 Download a helpful square foot gardening planting chart.